CITE: Evaluating Threats

 Team Types

-The following image shoes the Team Types Administration Page.
-Here, administrators can create different types of teams to be used during an exercise.
-This will allow administrators to classify the different teams on the platform based on common characteristics and/or organizations.
+The following image shows the Team Types Administration Page.
+Here, administrators can create different types of teams to use during an exercise.
+This allows administrators to classify the different teams on the platform based on common characteristics and/or organizations.

 Add a Team Type

-Assuming that the user has been granted the appropriate permissions by the exercise administrator, follow these steps to add a Team Type.
+If the exercise administrator grants the appropriate permissions, follow these steps to add a Team Type:

-1. Under the Team Type Administration View, click on the + icon.
+- Under the Team Type Administration View, click +.

 Data Format Table